-A friend of mine just had a baby and she gave me the idea for this article because her family was urging her to “get the baby used to sleeping with noise.”
+A friend of mine just had a baby and she gave me the idea for this article.
+Her family was urging her to “get the baby used to sleeping with noise.”
 If I had a dime every time someone told me part of my son’s sleep problems were because he needed to get used to sleeping with noise… Well, I’d probably only have $5, but still, it was really frustrating to hear!
-Let me be honest.
-I have NO SCIENTIFIC proof of what I’m about to say.
+Here’s what I’ve learned in my years of experience helping families with their sleep…

 YOU CAN’T GET A BABY TO GET USED TO NOISE AND SLEEP THROUGH IT.

-Babies will vary as to how much noises interest them or wake them up and how quickly they can fall back to sleep if they do hear a noise.
+Babies will vary as to how many noises interest them or wake them up and how quickly they can fall back to sleep if they do hear a noise.

-With both boys, we made sure we put the barking dogs away and gave them a quiet place to sleep.
+With both of my boys, we made sure we put the barking dogs away and gave them a quiet place to sleep.
 The nursery was calm and quiet.
 We later bought White Noise Machines, to block out some of the household noises and encourage longer naps and better night sleep.
-My other friend’s baby was able to sleep through a lot more noise and on-the-go compared to my boys.
+Another friend’s baby was able to sleep through a lot more noise and on-the-go compared to my boys.
 It’s often just luck of the draw!